Below are the ITF-14 Barcode specifications in millimetres. This page displays the permitted sizes of your ITF-14 Barcode on your carton.

 The ITF-14 Barcode Symbol can be scanned in a General Distribution Scanning environment between 50% and 100% magnification.
 In other scanning environments, the range is between 25% and 100%.

 If printing on corrugated fibreboard, ensure the ITF-14 is above 62.5%.

 The bars in a General Distribution Scanning Environment must be at least 32mm tall.

 In all other scanning environments, the bar height should be as high as you can make it.
 The minimum bar height allowed is 13mm, so all ITF-14’s must be taller than this.
 However, try to make the height as close to 32mm as possible.

 The ratio of bar width is 2.5:1.
 This ratio should be between 2.25:1 and 3:1 to be acceptable.

 Human Readable Interpretation:

-Font, font size and location are not specified however these should be printed clearly in proportion to the rest of the barcode.
-It is preferred for the font to appear below the barcode.
+Font, font size and position are not specified but should be printed proportionately with the barcode.
+It is preferable for the font to be located under the barcode.

 |Magnification||X-Dimension||Width||Bar Height||Quiet Zones|